Skip to main content

 Is there seating?

-The majority of the audience sits on the floor in the main part of the Square, but you are welcome to bring rugs and cushions are available to hire from carts at just £2.50 each.
+The majority of the audience sits on the floor in the main part of the Square.

-There are wheelchair spaces and some seating for those with access needs within an area in the centre of the Upper Terrace – please see the Accessibility section below for full details.
+There are wheelchair spaces and some seating for those with access needs within an area in the centre of the Upper Terrace – please see the Accessibility section below for full details and how to reserve spaces.

 Can we bring a picnic?